 7. Retinyl palmitate and retinyl acetate

-Found in: moisturizer, lip products, sunscreen
+Found in: moisturizer, lip products, and sunscreen

 Try frankincense, a natural replacement for retinol, or bakuchiol, another plant-based alternative.